Urosaurus ornatus: Speed and stamina

 The differences in throat color can also be related to speed and stamina in male lizards.
 OB males or dominant males are significantly faster than O males and have higher lengths of stamina than O males.
 The link between social hierarchy and locomotor performance can be traced to the suite of displays that identify a dominant individual being the presence/size of the blue spot on their throats.
-These activities may be affected by different intensities and duration and it is possible for an O male to have better speed and stamina than an O male, it is just uncommon.
+These activities may be affected by different intensities and duration and it is possible for an O male to have better speed and stamina than an OB male, it is just uncommon.
 The OB male having territorial and defensive traits makes them spend more time fighting or displaying and asserting their dominance over the O lizards and exerting that amount of physical strength allows them to develop the higher rates of speed and longer durations of stamina.
 When the O male competes against the OB male and loses, the O male does not get the opportunity to utilize their speed and stamina and therefore causes them to have decreased rates of speed and shorter periods of stamina.